Submit Your Application

-If your FAFSA is selected for verification, the Financial Aid Department will notify you via e-mail and list documents needed on the Student Homepage.
+If your FAFSA is selected for verification, the Office of Financial Aid will notify you via e-mail and list documents needed on the Student Homepage.
 To prevent any delays in processing your financial aid, please send all requested documents promptly.
 Financial aid awards are subject to change upon review.
 Student will be notified of any changes via their SMU e-mail address.

 Estimate your costs for a year at SMU with our Net Price Calculator

 - Apply for a Federal Direct Parent PLUS loan

 Parents of dependent students may apply for the Federal Direct Parent PLUS Loan at www.studentaid.gov.
 This is a credit based loan in the parent's name and must be credit approved by Direct Lending.

 - Apply for a Grad PLUS Loan

 Graduate students who file the FAFSA may be eligible for the Grad PLUS loan, which requires credit approval.

 Private or alternative loans are credit based loans in the student's name and may require a cosigner.